-Vasa praevia (VP) is a pregnancy complication in which the fetal blood vessels cross or run near the internal cervical os (the opening to the birth canal) beneath the fetus.
-Their location between the fetus and birth canal opening leaves them particularly at risk of rupture or compression, potentially leading to fetal exsanguination.
-This can happen at any time during the pregnancy, but is most likely during labour.
-Due to this, preterm delivery by elective caesarean section (CS) is generally recommended for pregnancies complicated by VP.
+Vasa praevia (VP) is a pregnancy complication in which the fetal blood vessels cross or run near the internal cervical os (the opening to the birth canal) beneath the fetus.1 Their location between the fetus and birth canal opening leaves them particularly at risk of rupture or compression, potentially leading to fetal exsanguination.
+This can happen at any time during the pregnancy, but is most likely during labour.2 Due to this, preterm delivery by elective caesarean section (CS) is generally recommended for pregnancies complicated by VP.

-VP is very rare (according to data from the Office of National Statistics it occurs in between 117 to 350 cases per year on the basis of 723,913 live births in England and Wales in 2011), but it can lead to very severe outcomes for the baby.
+VP is very rare.
+According to data from the Office of National Statistics showing 723,913 live births in England and Wales in 2011, and the reported incidence of approximately 1 in 2000 to 1 in 6000 pregnancies, it is expected to occur in approximately 117 to 350 pregnancies per year in England and Wales.
+However, it can lead to very severe outcomes for the baby.
 The classic presentation is painless vaginal bleeding and fetal distress or death following rupture of the membranes.2